googleapis/google-cloud-java/google-cloud-clients/google-cloud-bigtable/README.md

 }
 ```

-## Opencensus Tracing
+## OpenCensus Tracing

-Cloud Bigtable client supports [Opencensus Tracing](https://opencensus.io/tracing/),
+Cloud Bigtable client supports [OpenCensus Tracing](https://opencensus.io/tracing/),
 which gives insight into the client internals and aids in debugging production issues.
 By default, the functionality is disabled.
-To enable, you need to add a couple of
-dependencies and configure an exporter.
 For example to enable tracing using
 [Google Stackdriver](https://cloud.google.com/trace/docs/):

 [//]: # (TODO: figure out how to keep opencensus version in sync with pom.xml)